-A reader wrote to ask me for a list of books with short stories for middle school and upper elementary school students with your middle-grade readers, ages 9 – 12; those elementary and middle school students who enjoy a short passage of text.
+Read short stories for middle school and upper elementary school students with your middle-grade readers, ages 9 – 12; those elementary and middle school students who enjoy a short passage of text.
 Interestingly, short story anthologies are not in abundance for tweens but even still, there are some good options to keep kids reading.

-Short stories offer students an alternative to a long chapter book and give teachers quick passages to use as mentor texts or for reading lessons about things like themes, literary tools, and so forth.
+Short stories offer students an alternative to a longer novel and give teachers quick passages to use as mentor texts or for reading lessons about things like themes, literary tools, and so forth.

 Short Story Books for Middle-Grade Readers (Ages 9 – 12)